davidmcclure/literary-interior/writing/techne-sqlite/post.md

 # Storing literary feature data in SQLite

 A couple weeks ago I wrote about some of the MPI programs we've been running on the campus cluster to pull out features from some of our larger corpora.
 But - what comes after this?
-Eventually the cluster job finishes, the processes get killed, the SSD drives get wiped, and the result, the end product, has to get flushed to disk in one way or another.
-What's the best way to store this "feature" data?
+Eventually the cluster job finishes, the processes get killed, the SSD drives get wiped, and the "result" - the data that comes out the far end - has to get flushed to disk in one way or another.
+What's the best way to store this type of feature data?
 In a very pragmatic sense - where do you _put_ it?

 In the toy example from the last post, this was simple - we were just counting up the total number of words in the Extracted Features data from Hathi, so the result was literally just a single integer, which can just be printed off into the logs at the end of the job.
 But, in many cases, this "feature" data comes out on the far side can itself be quite large and complex.
 How to store this, how to warehouse it?
 Regular text formats like JSON or CSV?
 Directly serialized data structures like Python's pickles or shelve files?
 Key-value stores like BekerleyDB, Redis, LevelDB, Rlite, Vedis?
 Scientific formats like hdf5, via something like PyTables?
 Tabular formats like Parquet or Avro, from Hadoop-land?
 Column-based databases like HBase or Cassandra?
 Or just something no-frills like Postgres or MySQL?